helm/helm-www/content/docs/topics/charts.md

 Any HTTP server that can serve YAML files and tar files and can answer GET requests can be used as a repository server.

-Helm comes with built-in package server for developer testing (`helm serve`).
-The Helm team has tested other servers, including Google Cloud Storage with website mode enabled, and S3 with website mode enabled.
+The Helm team has tested some servers, including Google Cloud Storage with website mode enabled, and S3 with website mode enabled.

 A repository is characterized primarily by the presence of a special file called